-Explanation: When loading a volume for a backup or restore, the tape manager (bptm), did not find the expected tape header.
-This can mean that a volume in a robotic device is not in the slot number shown in the Media Manager volume configuration or that a read error (I/O error) occurred.
+Explanation: When you loaded a volume for a backup or restore, the tape manager (bptm), did not find the expected tape header.
+This error can mean that a robotic device volume is not in the slot number that is in the Media and Device Management volume configuration.
+It also can mean that a read error (I/O error) occurred.

-- 1. If the volume is in a robot that supports barcodes, verify the robot contents by using a Media Manager robot inventory option. - 2.
-If the volume was mounted on a nonrobotic drive, verify that the correct volume was mounted and assigned. - 3.
-Check the NetBackup Problems report.
-If a fatal read error occurred, attempt the operation again using another drive, if possible. - 4.
-If your configuration has multiple servers / HBAs with access to your tape services (most likely, an SSO configuration), make sure the SCSI Reserve / Release is configured correctly.
-For more information, refer to the NetBackup SAN Shared Storage Option System Administrators Guide for UNIX and Windows.
+- If the volume is in a robot that supports bar codes, verify the robot contents by using a robot inventory option. - If the volume was mounted on a nonrobotic drive, verify that the correct volume was mounted and assigned. - Check the NetBackup Problems report.
+If it shows a fatal read error, attempt the operation again with another drive, if possible. - If your configuration has multiple servers or HBAs with access to your tape services, make sure the SCSI Reserve or Release is configured correctly.
+(Most likely, the tape services configuration is an SSO configuration.)
+For more information, refer to the NetBackup Shared Storage Guide.